Teglim/pointer/README.md

 # Pointers in C

 This repository contains C code snippets demonstrating various concepts related to pointers.
 This code covers the Software Engineering II course through week 4.
+The comments are in Japanese.

 ## Contents: